SysKitTeam/docs-point/point-collaborators/access-review.md

 In the example above, Microsoft Team was reviewed.

 **Filters will slightly differ when you review sites or OneDrive** since there is no Microsoft 365 Group involved whose members would have access by default.
-Due to that the Users Outside the Group filter is not applicable.
+Due to that, the Users Outside the Group filter is not applicable.

 Instead, the **Access on Child Objects filter is given**, showing only users that don't have access on a site level but have access to a specific file or folder.